Kate White (writer)

 Kate White is an American author, former magazine editor, and speaker.
 From 1998 to 2012, she served as the editor-in-chief of Cosmopolitan and left to concentrate full time on writing suspense fiction.
-She is the author of eighteen novels: eight books in the Bailey Weggins mystery series, including Such a Perfect Wife (May 2019), which was nominated for an International Thriller Writer’s Award, and eight stand-alone psychological thrillers, including, most recently, The Last Time She Saw Him (May 2024).
+She is the New York TImes Bestselling author of nineteen novels: eight books in the Bailey Weggins mystery series, including Such a Perfect Wife (May 2019), which was nominated for an International Thriller Writer’s Award, and eleven stand-alone psychological thrillers, including, most recently, I Came Back for You (March 2026).
 White has also written five non-fiction books with business advice for women, including The Gutsy Girl Handbook: Your Manifesto for Success, based on her groundbreaking bestseller Why Good Girls Don’t Get Ahead but Gutsy Girls Do, and I Shouldn't Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve.
 Her books have appeared on the New York Times, Wall Street Journal, and USA Today best seller lists and have been published in thirteen countries.
 She is also the editor of The Mystery Writers of America Cookbook (March 2015).
 In June 2022 White was awarded an honorary doctorate of letters by Union College.